lovindata/blog/docs/posts/1/index.md

 }
 ```

-We extend our heartfelt appreciation to both the researchers and engineers.
-The researchers' groundbreaking contributions have inspired the development of this library, pushing forward image super-resolution.
-Moreover, the engineers' efforts have made the model accessible to basic developers, expanding the reach of this technology. 🙏
+We extend our heartfelt appreciation to the researchers.
+The researchers' groundbreaking contributions have inspired the development of this library, pushing forward image super-resolution. 🙏